imyrvold/imyrvold.github.io-ivan/Content/vapor/vapor-microservices-aws.md

 If everything worked out, you should now have received a statusCode 200, with a JSON body that contains `"status": "success"` and both accessToken and refreshToken.

 ## CDK Setup
 Using Cloud Development Kit (CDK) with the pipelines construct is a great way to setup a CI/CD pipeline for the microservice.
-Start by making a new folder directly under the `Shop` folder:
+Start by making a new folder directly under the `UsersService` folder:
 `mkdir cdk && cd cdk`

 If you haven't installed Node.js, do that with `brew install node`.